 Windows does not allow FortiClient installation to complete in safe mode.
 An error message is generated.
-It is necessary to reboot into normal mode to complete the installation.
+Rebooting into normal mode is necessary to complete the installation.

 Installing FortiClient as part of cloned disk images

 If you configure computers using a cloned hard disk image, you must remove the unique identifier from the FortiClient application.
 You will encounter problems if you deploy multiple FortiClient applications with the same identifier.